josealobato/go-over/README.md

 pip3 install go-over
 ```

-As always it is recommended to use a virtual environment.
+As always, it is recommended to use a virtual environment.

 ## go-over tool: `goodreads`